Witley and Rodborough Common

 - Short Blue (Experienced orienteers, as technical as possible, up to 5.5km)

-Pre Entry via https://racesignup.co.uk/ Entry before noon on the Monday before the event will guarantee you a map.
-After that, map limits will be applied.
-Online entries will stay open until 4pm the Thursday before the event but will be subject to map availability.
-If there are any maps left, there may be limited EOD to use up the maps.
+Pre Entry via https://racesignup.co.uk/ Entry before 8pm on the Monday before the event will guarantee you a map and you will get a slightly discounted entry fee.
+After that, map limits will be applied and a £1 / 50p surcharge will be added for each adult / junior participant.
+Online entries will stay open until the event but will be subject to map availability.

 Single Juniors £3